Nishant Pitti

-Nishant Pitti (born 1986) is the co-founder of EaseMyTrip.
+Nishant Pitti (born 1986) is the founder of EaseMyTrip.
 He also worked on the production of several Bollywood films, including Guest iin London.

 Early life

 Born in 1986, Nishant Pitti has two other siblings Rikant Pitti and Prashant Pitti.
 His father is a commodity businessman.
 He did his graduation from Delhi University.

 Career

 Nishant Pitti bootstrapped the travel business, EaseMyTrip, in 2008 along with his brothers.
 Since 2014, he has been producing Bollywood films as a branding initiative for EaseMyTrip.